 The events of December 1959 can be seen as historic for the automotive world: but for the determination of one man, BMW would probably have disappeared around that date.
 The BMW board called for a shareholders’ meeting in Munich to discuss the Daimler-Benz deal.
 Things were as grim as could be: the Bavarian State was unwilling to guarantee additional loans and most shareholders saw Stuttgart’s offer as the only way to salvage their investment.
 The V8 cars had been an expensive failure; the small cars weren’t selling any longer – even the motorcycle range was in trouble: only 5000 were made in 1958, compared to over 30,000 in 1954.
 There was one ray of hope: the new 700.

 The BMW 700 was cobbled together in desperate times, but by folks who knew their stuff.
 The car had been developed semi-independently in Austria by Denzel, who put together a very convincing and modern rear-engined proposal, the first monocoque BMW ever made.
 The air-cooled BMW flat-twin was still one of the best power plants of its kind – all it needed was a decent chassis and a good-looking body (penned by Michelotti).
 The 700 coupé and saloon were exhibited at the 1959 Frankfurt Motor Show and unanimously hailed as a sensational coup from the beleaguered Bavarian brand.
-Orders poured in and BMW found itself with a smash hit on its hands.
+Orders poured in and BMW found they had a smash hit on their hands.
 But was it already too late?

 Herbert Quandt certainly didn’t think so.
 Over the years, he had become one of BMW’s most important single shareholders: his family controlled 30% of the shares.
 During the December 1959 meeting, Quandt initially wavered – he also owned 10% of Daimler-Benz, so there was some attraction towards making a deal from his point of view.
 The numbers presented by the board looked terrible and Deutsche Bank, who had a seat the board of both BMW and Daimler-Benz, pushed hard for the takeover.
 A group of shareholders, BMW dealers and unions demanded a recess, during which they made a quick private audit of the books as presented by the BMW board.
 These did not stand up to close scrutiny: the board was accused of making BMW’s books look worse than they really were to force the Daimler deal on BMW shareholders and workers.